courk/openflexure-delta-stage/docs/reflection_illumination.md

 ![](images/reflection_illumination/tube_lens1.jpg)

-Push the [optics module casing] down on top of the lens until it is flat and secure.
+Push the [reflection optics module casing] down on top of the lens until it is flat and secure.

 ![](images/reflection_illumination/tube_lens2.jpg)
 ![](images/reflection_illumination/tube_lens3.jpg)

 ### Attach the objective lens {pagestep}

-Screw the [objective lens]{qty:1} into the top of the [optics module casing].
+Screw the [objective lens]{qty:1} into the top of the [reflection optics module casing].
 Be careful to screw it in straight, to avoid cross-threading.

 ![](images/reflection_illumination/objective_lens1.jpg)
 ![](images/reflection_illumination/objective_lens2.jpg)